01binary/zeroweb/src/articles/kalman-filter.md

 ![estimate covariance of 3rd order system](./images/kalman-covariance3x3.png)

-If the system was identified with Matlab [Control System Toolbox](https://www.mathworks.com/products/control.html), initial estimate covariance can be *projected* from initial state standard deviation available in [dx0](https://www.mathworks.com/help/ident/ref/idss.idssdata.html#btahx3u-dx0) property of the identified system:
+If the system was identified with [Control System Toolbox](https://www.mathworks.com/products/control.html), initial estimate covariance can be *projected* from initial state standard deviation available in [dx0](https://www.mathworks.com/help/ident/ref/idss.idssdata.html#btahx3u-dx0) property of the system by using the *measurement matrix* `C`:

 ```matlab
 % ss - identified system